SomndusStudio/VoiceCulture/README.md

 **SSVoiceCulture** is a plugin for Unreal Engine 4.27 that enables advanced handling of localized voice audio, independently from Unreal's native text localization system.

-It introduces a new sound asset (`USSLocalizedVoiceSound`) that inherits from `USoundBase`, allowing integration into any Unreal audio system while supporting per-language audio resolution.
+It introduces a new sound asset (`USSVoiceCultureSound `) that inherits from `USoundBase`, allowing integration into any Unreal audio system while supporting per-language audio resolution.

 ---

 ## Features

-- New asset type: `LocalizedVoiceSound` (inherits from `USoundBase`)
+- New asset type: `Voice Culture Sound ` (inherits from `USoundBase`)
 - Supports multiple audio versions per language (based on culture codes)
 - Runtime voice language selection, independent from game UI/text language
 - In-editor playback with thumbnail and toolbar buttons (Play / Stop)